Albany Pump Station: Brewpub and restaurant

-The station remained in city hands, and was used by the city's water department primarily as a storage facility after it was taken offline.
-Four decades after that, in 1977, it was extensively renovated.
-It continued to be used for storage, and suffered structural neglect and decline.
+The station remained in city hands and was used by the city's water department.
+The department primarily used the station as a storage facility after it was taken offline.
+Four decades later, in 1977, the station was extensively renovated.
+It continued to be used for storage and suffered structural neglect and decline.

-In 1999, a local man named Neil Evans decided to resurrect the brewery his family had run downriver in Hudson, from 1786 to Prohibition.
+In 1999, a local man named Neil Evans decided to resurrect the brewery his family had run downriver in Hudson from 1786 to Prohibition.
 He started the C.H.
-Evans Brewing Company and bought the building.
-When he renovated the space he insisted on retaining its industrial ambiance.
-It has become a popular spot due to its location just northeast of downtown.
-The following year the Preservation League of New York recognized it with an award for Project Excellence.

-Beer writer Lew Bryson has joined in, praising not only the brews on tap but the building, calling it "a great setting for a brewpub".
-He compares it to similar establishments in other cities located in former industrial buildings: "They're so solid, and so overengineered, that they seem to be the work of giants."
+Evans Brewing Company and bought the station.
+When Evans renovated the station, he insisted on retaining its industrial ambiance.
+Evans opened a brewpub and restaurant at the station in 1999, naming it the Albany Pump Station.
+The establishment became a popular spot due to its location just northeast of downtown.
+The following year, the Preservation League of New York recognized the building with an award for Project Excellence.
+Beer writer Lew Bryson praised not only the brews on tap but the building, calling it "a great setting for a brewpub".
 C.H.
 Evans Brewing Company at the Albany Pump Station's original brewmaster, George de Piro, twice won awards at the World Beer Cup:Munich Dunkel took a silver in 2008 in the European-Style Dark category, and Kick-Ass Brown received a 2004 bronze in the American-Style Brown Ale category.
 His Kick-Ass Brown also won the Gold Medal in the American-style Brown Ale category at the 2000, 2002 and 2008 Great American Beer Festival.

+Evans died in June 2023, and the Albany Pump Station brewpub and restaurant closed on October 29, 2023.
+Common Roots Brewing of South Glens Falls, New York opened its Albany outpost at the station on February 29, 2024.